DreamAmbitious/terraform_ibmcloud_vpc/readme.md

 Last but not the least, terraform stores/maintains the last known state of the infrastructure to as state file.
 It could be stored remotely or locally.
 The number of backups for the tfstate file is configurable.

 ## Phases
+Let's stride through the working demo.
+Clone the repo and follow through the below steps.

 ### Init
 The init pulls all the required provider resources based on configuration.